btekgit/MalariaThinBloodFilmDataSet/README.md

 ## This is the thin blood film image set used in my PhD thesis and below works.
 Please cite if you use and publish them.

-[1] Parasite detection and identification for automated thin blood film malaria diagnosis FB Tek, AG Dempster, İ Kale
+1. Parasite detection and identification for automated thin blood film malaria diagnosis FB Tek, AG Dempster, İ Kale, Computer Vision and Image Understanding 114 (1), 21-32, 138, 2010

-Computer Vision and Image Understanding 114 (1), 21-32, 138, 2010
+2. Computer vision for microscopy diagnosis of malaria FB Tek, AG Dempster, I Kale, Malaria Journal 8 (1), 153, 2009

-[2] Computer vision for microscopy diagnosis of malaria FB Tek, AG Dempster, I Kale, Malaria Journal 8 (1), 153, 2009 [3] Computerised diagnosis of malaria, FB Tek, University of Westminster, 2007
+3. Computerised diagnosis of malaria, FB Tek, University of Westminster, 2007